sigitbn/sigitbn.github.io/index.md

 layout: default
 ---

-> Hello, World!
+## Hello, World!
 >
-> My name is Sigit.
-I am Android developer.
+> My name is Sigit, and I'm an Android developer.
 >
 > Do you wanna build an Android App?
 Please contact me at [contact@sigit.dev](mailto:contact@sigit.dev) :)